MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 ## Binding your Native C++ files to your Java Environment

-1. We are going to update the our Native C++ code to make use of XSAPI, XAL, and ASYNC.
+1. We are going to update the our Native C++ code to include XSAPI and XAL.
 To do this we open up **your_app > src > main > cpp > native-lib.cpp file and add the following includes and global definitions:

 ```cpp
 #include <jni.h>